xchainjs/xchainjs.github.io/xchain-client/xchain-ethereum/available-functions/client.md

 -   Throws **`"Phrase must be provided"`** Thrown if phrase has not been set before.
 A phrase is needed to create a wallet and to derive an address from it.

 Returns **Address** The current address.

-## getVault

-Get the vault address.

--   Throws **`"Vault must be provided"`** Thrown if vault has not been set before.
-A vault is needed to send a vault transaction.

-Returns **Address** The current vault address.

 ## getWallet